nikosfl/nikosfl.github.io/research/_posts/0002-09-27-behavioral_coding.md

 Such a pipeline is presented and analyzed in [this paper](https://rdcu.be/crPrw).

 After the rich transcription of the dialogue between the therapist and the client is generated, natural language processing methods can be applied towards the final behavioral coding.
 [This paper](/work/papers/2018_IS_CBT_lang_features.pdf) describes the first effort found in the literature for automated CBT evaluation, purely based on linguistic features, while [here](/work/papers/2018_IS_multimodal_MISC.pdf) we introduce a multimodal system applied on MI data.
+Representations based on contextualized language models (e.g., BERT) can be applied to improve the predictive power of systems used in behavioral coding, as shown in our works [here](https://nikosfl.github.io/work/papers/2021_PLOS_CBT_BERT.pdf) -- where we introduce a multi-task model augmented with thepary-related metadata -- and [here](https://nikosfl.github.io/work/papers/2021_CBT_local_estimates.pdf) -- where we incorporate a local quality estimator to analyze long therapy sessions.

 <!-- last updated 2021-11-07 -->